 These governance arrangements provide a fair approach to representation from individual organisations.
 No single organisation from the five NHS trusts, eight Clinical Commissioning Groups, four upper tier Local Authorities and twelve districts have a right of veto Lancashire and South Cumbria-wide decisions.

-The recommendations that emerge from the priority work streams of the partnership can be passed en-route to the STP Board through a number of advisory groups for assurance.
+The recommendations that emerge from the priority work streams of the partnership can be passed en-route to the ICS Board through a number of advisory groups for assurance.
 This includes assurance on clinical priority by the Care Professionals Board, economic priority by the Finance Investment Group, operational feasibility by the Provider Board and commissioning feasibility by the Collaborative Commissioning Board.